Bourne, Lincolnshire: Motor sports

-The racing-car marques English Racing Automobiles (ERA) and British Racing Motors (BRM) were both founded in Bourne by Raymond Mays, an international racing driver and designer.
-ERA started in 1934 and BRM's first car was unveiled in 1949 at Folkingham Airfield.
+The racing-car marques English Racing Automobiles (ERA) and British Racing Motors (BRM) were both founded in Bourne by Raymond Mays, an international racing driver and designer who lived in Bourne.
 The former ERA and BRM workshops in Spalding Road are adjacent to Eastgate House, the Mays' family home in the town's Eastgate.
-The achievements of Raymond Mays are explored in a Memorial Room at the town's Heritage Centre (Baldock's Mill in South Street).
-It contains photographs, memorabilia and silverware won by BRM cars, Mays and drivers.
-A memorial to Raymond Mays was unveiled in South Street in 2003.

-In 1975 Mike Pilbeam, BRM's former Chief Designer, set up Pilbeam Racing Designs and achieved success in hillclimbing in the 1980s and early 1990s.
+Pilbeam Racing Designs is also based in the town.

 Landmarks

-There are currently 71 listed buildings in the parish of Bourne, the most important being Bourne Abbey and the Parish Church of St Peter and St Paul (1138), which is the only one scheduled Grade I.
+There are currently 71 listed buildings in the parish of Bourne, including Bourne Abbey and the Parish Church of St Peter and St Paul (1138), which is the only one scheduled Grade I, as well as the Red Hall.